mauwasafumi11314/GIS-ETL-Tools/README.md

 - Export attribute tables as excel and csv files in each of their own sub fold

 ### **[2.
 Load Spatial Data into PostgreSQL with PostGIS extention](Shp_To_SQL.py)**
-- Extract and load into a PostgreSQL/PostGIS database.
+- Extract and load all spatial data from a folder into a PostgreSQL/PostGIS database.